mtwasetku-ui/physioto/src/content/blog/cervicogenic-dizziness-misdiagnosed-clinical-overview.md

 ## Cervicogenic Dizziness in North Tasmania: A Specialist Focus

 Cervicogenic dizziness assessment and treatment is an area of specialist clinical focus at Physio to Home.
-Michael Ghattas has specific training in the assessment and management of cervicogenic dizziness, including head repositioning accuracy testing, upper cervical manual therapy, and cervical sensorimotor retraining.
+Micheal Ghattas has specific training in the assessment and management of cervicogenic dizziness, including head repositioning accuracy testing, upper cervical manual therapy, and cervical sensorimotor retraining.

 For people in North Tasmania experiencing chronic dizziness that has not been adequately explained — particularly where concurrent neck pain or stiffness is present — a home physiotherapy assessment offers a clinically appropriate and practically accessible pathway that does not require referral to a tertiary vestibular centre.